mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 THE TWO THOUSAND

 WORLDS
-Today’s K’kree control a large interstellar state, organised on the same family/herd/herd-of-herds basis as their ancient existence on Kirur.
-Segments of a herd, or a single family group, can be broken off and dispatched to carry out a task but K’kree are uncomfortable unless close to their herd and distressed by any situation where they are not in close proximity to others of their kind.
-Thus it is families led by an individual rather than individuals themselves who conduct the business of the K’kree and their response to a situation is often on a very large-scale basis.
+Today's K'kree control a large interstellar state, organised on the same family/herd/herd-of-herds basis as their ancient existence on Kirur.
+Segments of a herd, or a single family group, can be broken off and dispatched to carry out a task but K'kree are uncomfortable unless close to their herd and distressed by any situation where they are not in close proximity to others of their kind.
+Thus it is families led by an individual rather than individuals themselves who conduct the business of the K'kree and their response to a situation is often on a very large-scale basis.

-The politics of the K’kree race as a whole tend to reflect their origins.
+The politics of the K'kree race as a whole tend to reflect their origins.
 It is a fact of life that the odd herd member will fall to predators and someone who cannot protect close family members is of little value to the herd.
-However, when it is possible to deal with a threat or when the herd as a whole is threatened the K’kree will act decisively, sometimes to a genocidal extreme.
+However, when it is possible to deal with a threat or when the herd as a whole is threatened the K'kree will act decisively, sometimes to a genocidal extreme.

-The region dominated by the K’kree is known in their own language as T't'tkahk Xeng Kirr , which translates as the Two Thousand Worlds.
-This is a metaphorical rather than precise figure; it is not clear how many star systems the K’kree rule nor how many planets are inhabited within them.
+The region dominated by the K'kree is known in their own language as T't'tkahk Xeng Kirr , which translates as the Two Thousand Worlds.
+This is a metaphorical rather than precise figure; it is not clear how many star systems the K'kree rule nor how many planets are inhabited within them.
 The Two Thousand Worlds is one of the oldest political entities in Charted Space and one of the most stable.
 There have been occasional rebellions